Vienna’s cultural appeal, in fact, is what draws an ever larger number of gay and lesbian travelers to the city. Both the State Opera

 offer some of the world’s best opera performances.
 The new Museums Quarter

 (MQ for short) is on the list of must-see destinations, and the KunstHaus Wien often showcases major gay-themed exhibits and queer artists from Mapplethorpe to Pierre & Gilles.

-While Vienna does not have a single predominantly gay and lesbian neighborhood, it does have a lively and diverse gay and lesbian scene.
+And while Vienna does not have a single predominantly gay and lesbian neighborhood, the city has a quite lively and diverse gay and lesbian scene.
 Don’t expect a large number of “gay only” places in Vienna, but rather an abundance of “gay friendly” and mixed places throughout town.
-Though many historic figures that have helped shape the city in centuries past are left in a historical closet, Vienna’s young gay couples can be seen walking hand-in-hand along the Ringstrasse.
+Though many historic figures that have helped shape the city in centuries past are left in an historical closet, Vienna’s young gay couples can be seen walking hand-in-hand along the Ringstrasse Boulevard.

 Some of the most fun gay spots in town are located around the Naschmarkt